 Filing Dates.
-For the fall term 2020-2021, the application may be filed as early as October 1, 2019.
+For the fall term 2022-2023, the application may be filed as early as October 1, 2021.

 FSA ID (Federal Student Aid ID).
-The FSA ID is created at https://fsaid.ed.gov.
+The FSA ID is created at https://fsaid.ed.gov or studentaid.gov.
 The FSA ID is comprised of a username and password and can be used to login to certain Federal Student Aid websites, such as the Free Application for Federal Student Aid (FAFSA®).